Tessa Blanchard: Knockouts Champion (2018–2019)

-Blanchard made her debut for Impact Wrestling on Redemption, when she joined the commentary team during a match between Kiera Hogan and Taya Valkyrie.
+Blanchard made her debut for Impact Wrestling on April 22, 2018, at Redemption, when she joined the commentary team during a match between Kiera Hogan and Taya Valkyrie.
 A few weeks later, after attacking her during her match, Blanchard defeated Hogan in her first match on Impact!.
 On Slammiversary XVI, Blanchard scored her first pay-per-view win, when she defeated Allie.

 On August 12 (which aired on tape delay on August 30) at ReDefined special, Blanchard defeated Allie and Su Yung in a three-way match to win the Impact Knockouts Championship for the first time in her career.
 At One Night Only: Bad Intentions, which aired the following night, Blanchard made her first successful title defense, defeating Gisele Shaw.
 During her reign, Blanchard was able to retain her title against various competitors such as Su Yung, and Faby Apache.
 In October, Blanchard started a feud with Taya Valkyrie, whom she defeated on two different occasions — at Bound for Glory and three weeks later in a rematch at Impact.
 Valkyrie was then able to submit Blanchard in a mixed tag team match that earned her another title opportunity.

-On January 6, 2019, at Impact Wrestling Homecoming, Blanchard lost the championship to Valkyrie, after special guest referee Gail Kim (whom she attacked during the match) performed Eat Defeat on Blanchard, ending her reign at 147 days.
+On January 6, 2019, at Homecoming, Blanchard lost the championship to Valkyrie, after special guest referee Gail Kim (whom she attacked during the match) performed Eat Defeat on Blanchard, ending her reign at 147 days.
 After she failed to regain the title from Valkyrie in a street fight, Blanchard started a feud with Kim that led to both women attacking each other on numerous occasions inside and outside the ring (including at Kim's husband's restaurant).
-This led to the announcement of a match between the two, at Impact Wrestling Rebellion on April 28, where Blanchard defeated Kim in what was officially Kim's last match.
+This led to the announcement of a match between the two, at Rebellion on April 28, where Blanchard defeated Kim in what was officially Kim's last match.
 After the match, Kim praised Blanchard for her abilities and as the future of the division.
-Blanchard thanked Kim and returned her respect, turning her face in the process.
+Blanchard thanked Kim and returned her respect, turning her face in the process for the first time in her career.